 Take your foot off the gas pedal to allow your vehicle to slow down, and make sure you have control before lightly pressing back.
 Low speeds while driving in the rain will assist with accident prevention.

 When braking, avoid a hard press.
-You have higher chances of your car spinning out of control with hard-braking, so be careful.
-It would be best if your braking were gentle to allow the car to gain traction to the road surface.
+You have higher chances of your car spinning out of control with hard braking, so be careful.
+It would be best if your braking were gentle to allow the car to gain traction on the road surface.

 5. Turn on Your Headlights

 As a driver, your visibility is paramount.
 Consider turning on your headlights to better your visibility when driving in poor conditions, including rain.

 Having headlights on is a legal requirement when driving in bad weather.
 It, therefore, could be used in an accident when determining fault.
 Ensure that your hazard lights are off to avoid confusing other motorists.

 6. Turn Off the Cruise Control

 Do you enjoy driving with cruise control?
 Turning it off when driving in the rain can help avoid a car accident.